 - Precise visualization of joint structures

-Standard arthroscopic procedures include labrum repair, rotator cuff repair for more minor tears, and shoulder impingement treatment.
+Standard arthroscopic procedures include labrum repair, rotator cuff repair for minor tears, and treatment for shoulder impingement.
 The American Academy of Orthopaedic Surgeons reports that arthroscopic techniques show excellent outcomes for appropriately selected patients.

 Dr. Brian Patterson at Florida Sports Injury & Orthopedic Institute specializes in advanced arthroscopic techniques, utilizing state-of-the-art equipment for optimal surgical precision.
 Learn more about our shoulder specialists and their expertise.